Development

 ## Release process

-2. If the new version has a different EEPROM layout, bump the `EEPROM_VERSION` as well (it will force the EEPROM reset)
+2. If the new version has a different preferences layout, bump `VER_SETTINGS`, `VER_BANDS`, or `VER_MEMORIES` as well (it will force the corresponding preferences section reset)

 3. Generate the CHANGELOG.md by running `uv run towncrier build --version X.XX`